Baptism with the Holy Spirit: Canonical gospels

 While the exact phrase "baptism with the Holy Spirit" is not found in the New Testament, two forms of the phrase are found in the canonical gospels using the verb "baptize", from the Greek word baptizein meaning to "immerse" or "plunge".
 The baptism was spoken about by John the Baptist, who contrasted his water baptism for the forgiveness of sins with the baptism of Jesus.
-In Mark 1 and John 1, the Baptist proclaimed that Jesus "will baptize in (the) Holy Spirit"; while in Matthew 3 and Luke 3, he "will baptize with Holy Spirit and fire".
+In Mark 1:8 and John 1:33, the Baptist proclaimed that Jesus "will baptize in (the) Holy Spirit"; while in Matthew 3:11 and Luke 3:16, he "will baptize with Holy Spirit and fire".

 Jesus is considered the first person to receive the baptism with the Holy Spirit.
-The Holy Spirit descended on Jesus during his baptism and anointed him with power.
-Afterward, Jesus began his ministry and displayed his power by casting out demons, healing the sick, and teaching with authority.
+The Holy Spirit descended on Jesus during his baptism (Luke 3:21–22).
+After his baptism, Jesus goes into the wilderness and is tempted; however, he "returned in the power of the Spirit" (Luke 4:14).
+Afterward, Jesus began his ministry and displayed his power by casting out demons, healing the sick, and teaching with authority (Luke 4:16–44).

 Acts of the Apostles

 The phrase "baptized in the Holy Spirit" occurs two times in Acts of the Apostles, first in Acts 1:4–5 and second in Acts 11:16.
-Other terminology is used in Acts to indicate Spirit baptism, such as "filled".
+Other terminology is used in Acts to indicate Spirit baptism, such as "filled" (Acts 2:4).
 "Baptized in the Spirit" indicates an outward immersion into the reality of the Holy Spirit, while "filled with the Spirit" suggests an internal diffusion.
 Both terms speak to the totality of receiving the Spirit.

-The baptism with the Holy Spirit is described in various places as the Spirit "poured out upon", "falling upon", "coming upon" people.
+The baptism with the Holy Spirit is described in various places as the Spirit "poured out upon" (Acts 2:17–18, 33), "falling upon" (Acts 10:44), "coming upon" (Acts 1:8; 8:16; 19:6) people.
 To "pour out" suggests abundance and reflects John 3:34, "God gives the Spirit without limit".
 Another expression, "come upon" is related to a statement by Jesus in Luke 24:49, "I am sending the promise of my Father upon you.
 But stay in the city until you are clothed with power from on high".
 The language of "come on" and "clothed with" suggest possession by and endowment with the Holy Spirit.

 The narrative of Acts begins after Jesus' crucifixion and resurrection.
-The resurrected Jesus directed his disciples to wait in Jerusalem for the baptism in the Holy Spirit and promised, "you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth".
-After his ascension, he was given authority to pour out the Holy Spirit.
+The resurrected Jesus directed his disciples to wait in Jerusalem for the baptism in the Holy Spirit and promised, "you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth" (Acts 1:8).
+After his ascension, Jesus was given authority from the Father to pour out the Holy Spirit (Acts 2:33).